 The most important feature of the Vortex Viper is the ability to choose between multiple reticle styles.
 There are three different options available: a mil-dot reticle, a V-Plex wide reticle or a dead-hold BDC reticle.

-The mil-dot is great for long distance shooting since you will need to think about the range, windage, and holdover.
+The mil-dot is great for long-distance shooting since you will need to think about the range, windage, and holdover.
 The V-Plex is a great general hunting option, as it’s so versatile.
 The BDC reticle is a great choice when you have to estimate holdover at various ranges.

 We should point out here that the mil-dot is automatically set to 14x magnification.
 That means you can’t use it for mid-distance shots at all.
-It also means you have to make subtensions calculations yourself for other powers.
+It also means you have to make suspensions calculations yourself for other powers.

 The final thing we want to mention for this scope is the great warranty.
 Namely, Vortex offers a so-called ‘VIP warranty.’
 That stands for ‘Very Important Promise,’ and it means that Vortex will repair or replace the scope no matter what happens to it.
 That is quite a generous promise, especially when you consider the fact that the warranty is transferable.

 This scope is the best fit for hunters who want to make long-range shots.
 To that end, it offers a lot of useful options and adjustments.
 The clarity of the picture it offers is unmatched, even at high magnifications.
 It is very sturdy, and it is bound to last a long time.
-However, even if there is some sort of problem, the manufacturer will just replace it for you, no questions asked!
+Additionally, even if there is some sort of problem, the manufacturer will just replace it for you, no questions asked!

 In our book, all of the above makes this scope an extremely worthwhile investment.
 We hope this review has helped you make up your own mind about whether this scope is the right fit for your particular needs.